Essential minimal volume of Einstein 4-manifolds: Essential minimal volume of Einstein -manifolds

 If this is true and if $N$ is chosen so that $\e(M) < C'' \gamma$ for a small enough constant $C''$, then $M$ would not carry any Einstein metric by Theorem \ref{mainineq}.

 Theorem \ref{mainineq} is also related to a question of \cite{Kotschick98}, about the number of smooth structures carrying Einstein metrics, on a given topological $4$-manifold.
-What Theorem \ref{mainineq} and Lemma \ref{interpretation} mean is that, at least, the minimal number of $F$-representatives (see Section \ref{bounded families}) for the set of such smooth structures is quantatively bounded only in terms of the Euler characteristic, and thus those smooth structures are in finite number modulo some $F$-structures.
+What Theorem \ref{mainineq} implies is that, after removing regions saturated by $F$-structures, there are only finitely many smooth structures carrying Einstein metrics on a given closed topological $4$-manifold.

 We think that Theorem \ref{mainineq} should hold for $\minvol$ instead of $\essminvol$, but a proof would require a better understanding of the thin part of Einstein $4$-manifolds.